The Gymnosperm Database

 Description

 Shrubs or trees to 20 m tall and 150 cm DBH, with a rounded or pyramidal crown of numerous, ascending to erect branches.
 Bark thin, red- or purple-brown to gray, exfoliating in strips or flakes.
 Twigs slender, round, finely grooved alongside the leaf bases, variously dark green, yellow-green or bronzed.
 Leaves distichous, flat (not revolute), short-lanceolate to oblong, 15-20 × 2-3.2 mm, twisted at the short-petiolate base, thick, leathery, convex, with an obtuse to mucronate apex and a raised midrib on the upper surface.
 Midrib on lower surface flat but densely papillate, 0.3-0.4 mm wide, continuous to apex.
 Stomata densely distributed in a random pattern within two bands on the lower leaf surface.
 Pollen cones axillary, solitary, ovoid, 5-6 × 3-4 mm, each with 8-14 microsporophylls; very pale yellow at maturity.
 Seed cones axillary, mostly solitary, sessile, with a green aril maturing red or orange, 10-13 × 7-10 mm.
 Seeds ovoid, slightly flattened, 5-8 × 3.5-5 mm, green turning dark brown.
 The short, thick, flat leaves and papillae on the lower midrib serve to distinguish this species from all other Chinese Taxus; it also has relatively short, stubby leaves (Farjon 2010).
+See García Esteban et al. (2004) for a detailed characterization of the wood anatomy.

 Distribution and Ecology

-Vietnam; China: Anhui, Chongqing, Fujian, S Gansu, N Guangxi, Guizhou, W Hubei, NE Hunan, S Shaanxi, Sichuan, E Yunnan, Zhejiang.
+Viet Nam; China: Anhui, Chongqing, Fujian, S Gansu, N Guangxi, Guizhou, W Hubei, NE Hunan, S Shaanxi, Sichuan, E Yunnan, Zhejiang.
 In China, found at elevations of 1100 to 2700 m in evergreen and deciduous broadleaf forest, often along streams, often in areas with understory bamboo thickets.
-In Vietnam, found on steep karst limestone slopes and ridges in evergreen fog forest at 900 to 1500 m elevation.
+In Viet Nam, found on steep karst limestone slopes and ridges in evergreen fog forest at 900 to 1500 m elevation.
 Conifer associates include Pseudotsuga sinensis, Pinus fenzeliana, Chamaecyparis hodginsii, Tsuga chinensis, Podocarpus pilgeri, Nageia fleuryi and occasionally Xanthocyparis vietnamensis (Farjon 2010).

 Distribution data for all species native to east Asia and Malesia, from Conifers of the World, downloaded on 2018.01.26.
 T. wallichiana as shown here includes T. florinii, because only a few herbarium collections are currently assigned to those species; the majority have instead been assigned to T. wallichiana and detailed review of the herbarium material will be needed to rectify this situation.
 The same is true of T. chinensis, some specimens of which can be assigned to T. calcicola.

-Logging may have reduced the distribution of this species, especially in Vietnam, and harvest for medicinal purposes (primarily Taxol extraction) has certainly done so, leading to a large and rapid reduction in the species' area of occupancy; hence the "Endangered" classification.
+Logging may have reduced the distribution of this species, especially in Viet Nam, and harvest for medicinal purposes (primarily Taxol extraction) has certainly done so, leading to a large and rapid reduction in the species' area of occupancy; hence the "Endangered" classification.
 In China, this species (under the name of Taxus wallichiana var. chinensis) is listed as a Category 1 protected species, meaning exploitation is prohibited.
 All forms of harvesting wild plants were banned in 2003.
-In Vietnam, its exploitation for commercial purposes is restricted.
+In Viet Nam, its exploitation for commercial purposes is restricted.
 Internationally, this species is listed on CITES Appendix II.
 Plantations have been established in China with the aim to harvest foliage for pharmaceutical purposes (Thomas et al. 2013).

 Remarkable Specimens